Introduction

 Agribots

-Robots automate tasks that lack appeal to human beings, but also tasks like planting, weeding and manufacturing.
+Robots can automate tasks like planting, weeding and manufacturing.

 - Kriel G. 2022, January 13.
 “Robot boosts blueberry picking efficiencies”.
 Farmer’s Weekly.
 Available at www.farmersweekly.co.za/crops/field-crops/robot-boosts-blueberry-picking-efficiencies